-The 2019-2021 Public Health Accountability Metrics adopted by the Public Health Advisory Board for communicable disease control and environmental health are:
+The Public Health Accountability Metrics adopted by the Public Health Advisory Board for communicable disease control and environmental health are:

+Rate of congenital syphilis

+Rate of any stage syphilis among people who can become pregnant

+Rate of primary and secondary syphilis

-Two-year old immunization rates
+Two-year old vaccination rates

-Gonorrhea rates
+Adult influenza vaccination rates

-Active transportation

-Drinking water health-based standards

 LPHA is not required to select these metrics as areas of focus for funds made available through this Program Element.
 LPHA is not precluded from using funds to address other high priority communicable disease and environmental health risks based on local epidemiology, priorities and need.

 Public Health Accountability Process Measures:

-The 2019-21 Public Health Accountability Process Measures adopted by the Public Health Advisory Board for communicable disease control and environmental health are listed below.
-LPHA must select a high priority communicable disease risk based on local epidemiology and need.
-The following process measures may not be relevant to all LPHAs.
+Public Health Accountability Process Measures will be adopted by the Public Health Advisory Board for communicable disease control and environmental health by end of 2023.

-Percent of Vaccines for Children clinics that participate in the Assessment, Feedback, Incentives and eXchange (AFIX) program

-Percent of gonorrhea cases that had at least one contact that received treatment

-Percent of gonorrhea case reports with complete “priority” fields

-Local public health authority participation in leadership or planning initiatives related to active transportation, parks and recreation, or land use

-Percent of water systems surveys completed

-Percent of water quality alert responses

-Percent of priority non-compliers resolved

 Procedural and Operational Requirements.
 By accepting and using the Financial Assistance awarded under this Agreement and for this Program Element, LPHA agrees to conduct activities in accordance with the following requirements:

 Requirements that apply to Section 1 and Section 2 funding: